szalontaijordan/rft-valami-ui/README.md

 ```
 $ npm run dev-ui
 ```
-2. Open the browser at `localhost`
+2. Open the browser at `localhost:3000`